Longford Gaelic Stats

 Title Allocations Research

-Two clubs from the Edgeworthstown parish won key titles over the years:
+Two clubs from the Mostrim (Edgeworthstown) parish won key titles over the years:

 2. Mostrim

-Mostrim was formed in 1937, initially as Mostrim Eoin Ruadhs and shortened to Mostrim from 1938, and was founded at a time when other clubs in the parish had previously faded away.
-All key football titles won in the parish from the late 1930’s onward were won by the Mostrim club which continues to this day.
-The hurling section of the Mostrim club is called Wolfe Tones, and is the most successful hurling club in the county, having won 20 SHC titles.
+Mostrim was formed in 1937 as Mostrim Eoin Ruadhs and then shortened to Mostrim from 1938.
+The club was formed at a time when other earlier clubs in the parish had disbanded.
+All key football titles won in the parish from the late 1930’s onward were won by Mostrim.
+The adult hurling section of the Mostrim GAA club was formed in 1982, initially as St. Mary’s and then renamed Wolfe Tones.

-Note: There were a number of other clubs & short-lived teams in the parish of Edgeworthstown down the years (see Link).
-The above assessment is specifically around and about the clubs who won key Football Championship titles.
+Note: There was also a number of other clubs & short-lived teams in the parish of down the years (see Link).
+The above assessment is specifically about those clubs who won Key Titles (i.e. SFC, SFL, SHC, IFC, IFL, JFC, JFL, ACFL Titles or U-21 ‘A’ Championship)